nh-server/switch-guide/docs/user_guide/all/partitioning_sd_syscfw.md

     - Your microSD card should now be accessible on your PC.
 If not, consult the warning message below.

 !!! warning "Your microSD card is not showing up"
-    If your microSD card isn't showing up at all, ensure that you're using a USB cable capable of data transfer and that, if you use Windows, Windows has assigned a drive letter to the FAT32 partition of your SD.
+    If your microSD card isn't showing up at all, ensure that you're using a USB cable capable of data transfer and that if you use Windows, Windows has assigned a drive letter to the FAT32 partition of your microSD card.
 If you still experience errors, join the <a href="https://discord.gg/C29hYvh" target="_blank">NH Discord server</a> for support.

 ![hekate-partitioning-emu](img/hekate-partitioning-sys.png)